AutoResearch/autora/docs/online-experiments/firebase.md

 ### Configure Your Project For Firebase
 In the project folder, enter the following commands in your terminal:
-First login to your firebase account using
+First log in to your Firebase account using
 ```shell
 firebase login
 ```